SURFscz/SRAMsync/README.md

 #### Password file format

 The password file can contain passwords for multiple sources.
 The file name is configured in the `secrets` block.
-Currently only loading passwords from file is supported.
+Currently, only loading passwords from file is supported.
 The `secrets` block is defines as follows:

 ```yaml